 The AN is the equivalent of the PAN after the intake year.
-It is the number of places we expect to be able to provide in the Year Group.
+It is the number of places a school expects to be able to provide in the Year Group.
 It will often be the same as the PAN that was originally determined for that group of children when it first entered the school.
 It may be increased or decreased in response to changes in demand or in the school's accommodation or organisation.
+See also PAN.